Lillian Rizzo - President

 Shanelle Kaul

-Shanelle Kaul is a correspondent for CBS News, reporting to the CBS News Special Events and Newsgathering units.
+Shanelle Kaul was appointed programming chair in 2024, spearheading new, community building additions to the Newswomen's calendar that have attracted new members.
+She is a correspondent for CBS News, reporting to the CBS News Special Events and Newsgathering units.
 Prior to joining CBS News, Shanelle spent a decade reporting and anchoring across Canada -- most recently at CP24, Toronto's #1 Breaking News Channel.
 Born in Sri Lanka, Shanelle grew up in Toronto and is a graduate of Toronto Metropolitan University’s School of Journalism.
 She returned to campus in 2021 to teach news production to second-year students.
 As a child of immigrant parents who fled war-torn countries, Shanelle is passionate about human rights and social justice issues.
 You'll find Shanelle's work on CBS Mornings, the CBS Evening News, CBS Saturday Morning, the CBS News Streaming Network and Newspath.

-Natalie Duddridge - Deputy Vice President of Programming
+Natalie Duddridge - Deputy Vice President of Community Engagement Programming

 Natalie Duddridge